-encounter such fascinations as the "white dog" and the "angel's share."
-You'll hear how Kentuckians ranging from a cantankerous Baptist minister to a feisty school teacher changed the course of bourbon history.
-(And don't forget that famous hatchet-wielding temperance leader!)
-You'll also meet modern-day Kentuckians and Kentucky families who continue the state's most spirited tradition.
+Bluegrass places with a bourbon connection and you'll encounter such fascinations as the "white dog" and the "angel's share."
+You'll hear how Kentuckians ranging from a cantankerous Baptist minister to a feisty school teacher

 Distillery Tours

 The heady aromas of yeast and grain; the glimmer of copper and steel tanks; the cool and almost eerie quiet of warehouses where row upon row of wooden barrels stretch into the darkness...
 These are some of the sights, smells and sensations of touring a bourbon distillery.